A Survey on Session-based Recommender Systems: Deep neural network approaches for SBRS s

 Following the work of Zhao et al. \cite{zhao2017deep}, we formalize a basic RL-based SBRS.
 First, the following five key concepts are defined in an RL-based SBRS. \textit{State space} $Sa$, where a state $sa_t = \{sa_t^1,...,sa_t^{m'} \} \in Sa$ is defined as the previous $m'$ items with which a user interacted before time $t$. \textit{Action space} $Ac$, where an action $ac_t = \{ac_t^1,...,ac_t^{n'}\} \in Ac$ is to recommend a list of $n'$ items to a user at time $t$ based on the current state $sa_t$. \textit{Reward} $Re$: after the RS takes an action $ac_t$ at the state $sa_t$, it receives immediate reward $Re_t$ according to the user’s feedback. \textit{Transition probability} $Tp(sa_{t+1}|sa_t,ac_t)$ defines the probability of the state transition from $sa_t$ to $sa_{t+1}$ when the RS takes an action $ac_t$. \textit{Discount factor} $df$: $df\in[0, 1]$ defines the discount factor when we measure the present value of the future reward.
 Therefore, SBR can be formalized to find a recommendation policy $\pi: Sa$ → $Ac$ to maximize the cumulative reward for an RS given the historical MDP, i.e., $(Sa, Ac, Re, Tp, df)$.

 There are three main steps in an RL-based SBRS.
-The first step is to calculate the state-specific weight parameters to be utilized in the subsequent score function by mapping state $sa_t$ to a weight matrix $\bm{W}_t$: { }

-The second step is to calculate the score of each candidate item using the score function and then select items with the highest score for recommendations: { }where $f_{s}$ is the score function and it can be specified as one of the various forms including inner product.
+The first step is to calculate the state-specific weight parameters by mapping state $sa_t$ to a weight matrix $\bm{W}_t$: { }The second step is to calculate the score of each candidate item using the score function $f_{s}$ and then select items with the highest score for recommendations: { } \begin{footnotesize}

-The final step is to calculate the action value $E(sa_t, ac_t)$ of the potential action $ac_t$, i.e., to recommend the selected item, to judge whether $ac_t$ matches the current state $sa_t$ or not \cite{zhao2017deep}.
+\end{footnotesize}The final step is to calculate the action value $E(sa_t, ac_t)$ of the potential action $ac_t$, i.e., to recommend the selected item, to judge whether $ac_t$ matches the current state $sa_t$ or not \cite{zhao2017deep}.
 Usually, the following optimal action-value function $E^{*}(sa_t ,ac_t)$, namely the maximum expected return achievable by the optimal policy \cite{zhao2018deep}, is used: { }Subsequently, the recommendation strategies are optimized by minimizing the error between the action value of the ground truth action and that of trialed actions.

 Typical works on RL-based SBRSs include LIst-wise Recommendation framework based on Deep reinforcement learning (LIRD) \cite{zhao2017deep} which learns recommendation strategies for list-wise recommendations; a similar work called DeepPage for page-wise recommendations \cite{zhao2018deep}; and Reinforcement Learning with Window for Recommendation (RLWRec) \cite{hu2017playlist} where a state compression method was proposed to capture an enormous state space for play-list recommendations.